Aleatoric uncertainty for Errors-in-Variables models in deep regression: An EiV model for deep learning

 with $\pi(x_i| \sigma_x^2)=\int \dd \zeta_i \pi(\zeta_i) p(x_i|\zeta_i, \sigma_x^2)$.
-As we do not expect $\pi(\theta| \DD, \ssigma^2)$ to be feasible we approximate it via a variational distribution
+As we do not expect $\pi(\theta| \DD, \ssigma^2)$ to be feasible, we approximate it via a variational distribution

-with variational parameter $\phi$.
-In variational inference the distance in \eqref{eq:idea_var_inf} is measured by the Kullback-Leibler divergence $\KL(q_\phi(\theta) \| \pi(\theta |\DD, \ssigma^2))$.
-Using that the divergence is non-negative, \eqref{eq:Bayes} and \eqref{eq:eiv_marginal_likelihood} we obtain the following evidence lower bound (ELBO) for the data evidence $\log\pi(\DD|\ssigma^2)$
+with a variational parameter $\phi$.
+In variational inference, the distance in \eqref{eq:idea_var_inf} is measured via the Kullback-Leibler divergence $\KL(q_\phi(\theta) \| \pi(\theta |\DD, \ssigma^2))$.
+As we argue in Appendix \ref{sec:theoretical_aspects}, to find a $\phi$ that minimizes this divergence, we can use backpropagation on the following loss function